t36campbell/gatsby-portfolio/src/pages/projects/Angular eComm.md

 ---
 path: /projects/angular-ecomm
 category: project
+date: "2020-06-23"
-published: "2020-06-23"
+published: Jun 23 2020
 title: Angular eComm
 author: Tyler Campbell
+description: A full stack app with Angular and Firebase using TypeScript
 image: https://ik.imagekit.io/t36campbell/Portfolio/project-2_em2Uru2qY.png
 link: https://angular-ecomm-8e330.web.app/
 repo: https://github.com/t36campbell/angular-ecomm
 ---

-### Summary
+# Summary

 * Utilizing a Firestore database, the application lists store products, and displays items in the user’s cart.
 * Generated using Angular 9, & Angular Material (HTML, JavaScript, SCSS & TypeScript).

-### Case Study
+# Case Study

-###### Challenge
+#### Challenge

-Create a my  first full stack app with Angular and Firebase using TypeScript for an e-commerce business.
+* Create a my first full stack app with Angular and Firebase using TypeScript for an e-commerce business.

-###### Solution
+#### Solution

-The layout and many of the features in the website were implemented using the component library, Angular Material.
+* The layout and many of the features in the website were implemented using the component library, Angular Material.
 While the data comes from a Firestore database.
 Using data from the elements of the periodic table, each element can be added to the cart like it were an item in a store.

-###### Dependencies
+# Dependencies
 ```
 angular-ecomm@0.0.0
 ├── @agm/core@1.1.0